 Inmate Apology Bank

-The Inmate Apology Bank was created for victims of crime who have an interest in receiving an apology letter from the offender in their case (if the offender is a state inmate or state parolee).
-Victims often wonder whether or not their offender has taken responsibility and/or is sorry for their criminal actions.
+The Inmate Apology Bank was created for victims of crime who have an interest in receiving an apology letter from the individual in their case (whether the person is a state inmate or state parolee).
+Victims often wonder whether or not their perpetrator has taken responsibility and/or is sorry for their criminal actions.

 Likewise, inmates sometimes seek to put into words acceptance of fault, responsibility, and/or pain caused by their actions.
 They may wish to write of letter of apology to the victim(s) of their crime.
 However, if they are incarcerated in a state prison, the Pennsylvania Department of Corrections